-The Dry Ash Landfill serves as the facility's primary disposal area for dry ash and currently consists of four dual lined landfill cells and two leachate storage ponds with an additional cell under construction in 2018.
-Total permitted capacity of the landfill is 9,500,000 cubic yards (cys) with approximately 4,879,950 cys reported consumed as of August 2018, per the annual waste receipts information provided by CEC and airspace evaluation completed by Engineering & Environmental Solutions, LLC.
+The Dry Ash Landfill serves as the facility's primary disposal area for dry ash and currently consists of five dual lined landfill cells and two leachate storage ponds.
+Total permitted capacity of the landfill is 9,500,000 cubic yards (cys) with approximately 5,108,750 cys reported consumed as of May 31, 2019, per airspace evaluation completed by Golder (Golder, 2019).
 It should be noted that the total permitted volume capacity will be achieved once the remaining permitted cells have been constructed and filled.

-At the time of the 2018 inspection; Cells 1, 2, 3, and 4 had been constructed with active filling occurring in uncapped portions of Cell 4.
+At the time of the 2019 inspection; Cells 1, 2, 3, 4 and 5 had been constructed with active filling occurring in uncapped portions of Cell 4.
 A final cover system was in place on the eastern portion of Cell 3, the north and east slopes of Cell 2, and the north and west slope of Cell 1.
-Cell 5 was undergoing the initial phases of construction as well, with estimated completion for fall of 2018.
+Cell 5 is a newly constructed cell and was constructed in 2018.
+Portions of Cells 3 and 4 were undergoing the initial stages of construction for the Phase 6 closure, scheduled to be completed within 2019.
+The Phase 6 closure project includes designed improvements, repairs, and construction for the downchutes located within the capped areas of Cells 1, 2, and 3.